vinisted/vinisted/README.md

 - 👋 Hi, I’m @vinicius.
-- 🌱 I’m currently learning python, Delphi and EXCEL.
+- 🌱 I’m currently learning python and Delphi.
 - 💞️ I’m looking for collaborate on development area.
 - 📫 How to reach me: viniciusaraujo.145@outlook.com. or...
 - 📫 Linkedin: https://www.linkedin.com/in/vinicius-ara%C3%BAjo-342807237/.